hmcts/slack-help-bot/README.md

    - `npm run analyse -- --start-date=2026-07-01 --days=7`
    - `npm run analyse -- --start-date=2026-07-01 --end-date=2026-07-08`
 3. The command reads Jira issues created during the selected period, identifies help requests from Jira permalinks or Jira keys indexed from the configured Slack report channels, retrieves their complete threads and asks the configured Azure OpenAI deployment to assess each issue before producing an aggregate taxonomy report.
 Unrelated Jira delivery work is skipped.
 4. JSON checkpoints, Excel workbooks and Markdown reports are written to the ignored `analysis-output/` directory.
 The workbook contains metadata, issue-level analysis, category distribution and sub-category distribution sheets.
-Re-running resumes from the checkpoint; pass `--force` to reassess every issue.
+Re-running resumes from the checkpoint; pass `--force` to reassess every issue against the latest taxonomy.
 5. The command is read-only for Jira and Slack and does not update tickets.

+The default `npm test` run excludes the Jira-backed persistence functional tests because they create and modify real external issues.
+Run `npm run test:functional` only with an explicitly configured test Jira project and credentials.

 Azure resources: